github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 ![Screenshot of rendered GitHub Markdown showing a list item prefaced by the number 100 followed by a bulleted item nested one level to the right, and another bulleted item nested yet further to the right.](/assets/images/help/writing/nested-list-example-2.png)

-For more examples, see the [GitHub Flavored Markdown Spec](https://github.github.com/gfm/#example-265).
+For more examples, see the "[GitHub Flavored Markdown Spec](https://github.github.com/gfm/#example-265)."

 {% ifversion task-lists-v1 %}